 - 1 lb large uncooked shrimp shelled and deveined

 - 2 stalks lemon grass bruised to release flavor and cut into half

 - Salt and sugar to taste

-Preheat skillet/wok with oil.
-Add in shallots and saute until soft and fragrant.
-Add in ground chilis and continue to saute for about 1 minute.
+- Preheat skillet/wok with oil.
+Add in chili and shallots mixture and saute until soft and fragrant. about 2 minutes.
 Add in lemon grass and tomato.
 Cook for another minute until it smells really good.
 Add in the petai (if using) and cook for another 2 minutes or until cooked through.
 Add in the shrimps and cook until shrimps turn color, about 1 minute

 - Add in boiled water and lower down the heat and let it simmer for 1-2 minutes

 - Season with salt and sugar.
 It should taste slightly sweet, savory, and spicy.
 Serve immediately

 I’ve never heard of stink beans!
 But I would love to try this anyway, it sounds really delicious and after having your kung pao noodles with shrimp at the weekend I am definitely ready for more. 🙂